Hypothermia in Anaesthetised Dogs

 Are small dogs more prone to hypothermia after surgery?

 Yes.
-Small and thin dogs lose body heat more quickly and are at higher risk of developing hypothermia during and after anesthesia.
+Small and thin dogs lose body heat more quickly and are at higher risk of hypothermia during and after anesthesia.

 How long does it take for a dog to recover from hypothermia due to anesthesia?